23 Unique Things to do in Tofino for the Nature & Food Enthusiast

 Tofino is one of the best travel destinations in Canada.
-The wild and remote "surf capital of Canada" has a lot to offer the traveler with its thriving food scene, boutique hotels with ocean views and gorgeous beaches that make you feel like you're on the edge of the world.
+The wild and remote "surf capital of Canada" has a lot to offer the traveller with its thriving food scene, boutique hotels with ocean views and gorgeous beaches that make you feel like you're on the edge of the world.

 Overview: What to do in Tofino BC

-23 Unique Things to do in Tofino BC
+27 Unique Things to do in Tofino BC

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, we will earn a commission if you click through and make a purchase.
 We only recommend products or services we have used or that we believe will add value to our readers.
 Thank you for supporting us!